belle2/basf2/mva/doc/onnx-tips.rst

 - download or open the original weightfile from the database
 - extract the contained model
 - (optional depending on model) modify the model to include pre- or postprocessing
-- convert it to onnx
+- convert it to ONNX
-- (optional depending on model) modify the onnx model to include pre- or postprocessing
+- (optional depending on model) modify the ONNX model to include pre- or postprocessing
 - create a new MVA weightfile with the ONNX model in it
 - test if the outputs are consistent